Arcadia-Science/2024-chelicerate-phylogenomics/README.md

 - Outputs of the NovelTree run that are used as input into [phylo_profiling_genefam_evol_counts.R](scripts/phylo_profiling_genefam_evol_counts.R): chelicerata-v1-10062023.zip
 - Chelicerate gene annotations used to do orthogroup filtering in [clusters_orthogroups-analysis.R](scripts/clusters_orthogroups-analysis.R): annotated.zip
 - Presence/absence of expression for each transcript in *A. americanum* salivary transcriptome used in [clusters_orthogroups-analysis.R](scripts/clusters_orthogroups-analysis.R): tx2gene.tsv
-- Chelicerate protein sequences used as input for [clusters_orthogroups-analysis.R](scripts/clusters_orthogroups-analysis.R)/needed for [deepTMHMM webserver](https://dtu.biolib.com/DeepTMHMM) prediction: 2024-06-24-all-chelicerate-noveltree-proteins.fasta
+- Chelicerate protein sequences used as input in [clusters_orthogroups-analysis.R](scripts/clusters_orthogroups-analysis.R) and needed for [deepTMHMM webserver](https://dtu.biolib.com/DeepTMHMM) prediction: 2024-06-24-all-chelicerate-noveltree-proteins.fasta

 ## Overview